We Toured Parts Of The New York Stock Exchange You Won't See On TV

 This entire floor used to be the Stock Exchange Luncheon Club.
 It was a separate corporate entity owned by the members.
 The Luncheon Club went out of business in 2006 and the stock exchange took it over.
 We're told it was difficult to keep open after the September 11 terrorist attacks.

-This is the Buttonwood Agreement from 1792.
-The New York Stock Exchange traces its origins to this historic document.

 That's a painting of the signing of the Buttonwood Agreement.
-The painting was done in 1949 and it has always been in here.
+The painting was done in the 1930s and it's always been in here.

 Business Insider Emails & Alerts